Maximize Customer Engagement with the WAU/MAU Ratio

 Customer success is the cornerstone of any successful business.
-To truly understand and improve customer satisfaction, businesses must have a clear understanding of the health of their customer health.
-With this understanding, businesses can take a proactive approach to customer satisfaction, leading to increased engagement, retention, and growth.
-So, let's dive in and explore the power of the WAU/MAU ratio (Weekly Active Users/ Monthly Active Users) as the KPIs for measuring customer health scores and customer success.
+To truly understand and improve customer satisfaction, businesses must have a clear understanding of their customer health.
+With this understanding businesses can take a proactive approach to customer satisfaction, leading to increased engagement, retention, and growth.
+So, let's dive in and explore the power of the WAU/MAU ratio (Weekly Active Users/ Monthly Active Users) as the KPIs for measuring customer health score and customer success.

 This ratio is calculated by dividing the number of unique users who actively engage with a product or service over a week by the number of unique users who actively engage over a month.
 A higher WAU/MAU ratio indicates that a higher percentage of users are regularly engaging with the product or service, indicating a healthier and more engaged customer base.